 Use a natural, conversational tone.

 Your writing style relies on your own, individual voice.
 Communicate in your comfort zone.
 In other words, write as you converse.
 Develop ideas with your original thoughts and voice, and do your best to avoid clichés.
-Your writing style should reflect your personality.
+A writer’s style should reflect his personality.

 Read famous authors